nathanin/histo-seg/ReadMe.md

 ### Preparing data
 Training data follows the "data - label" pair model.
 Each "data" image should be accompanied by a similarly sized "label" image indicating ground truth examples for the classification.
-The annotations often indicate discrete classes canonically defined by pathologist consensus.
+The annotations often indicate discrete biological structures or motifs canonically defined by pathologist consensus.

 In histopathology, training data must be curated with the domain knowledge of a trained pathologist.
 Annotation scarcity is a well documented shortcoming in the field (citations), and represents a significant bottleneck in training data-driven models.
 Therefore, it's common to use data augmentation pre-processing steps which effectively multiply the area used for training.
 Some data augmentation implemented here includes:
 * Random sub-sampling at variable scales